-Murudeshwar is a popular beach destination located in Uttara Kannada district in Karnataka.
+Murudeshwar is a popular beach destination and one of the most beautiful Shiva temples in the Karnataka state of India.
 We remember Murudeshwar as one of the favorite school trips of our times.
 The shallow beach makes swimming safe and water sports, souvenir shopping and eat outs make for a great day out.
-And Murudeshwar being a popular pilgrimage center our parents would happily agree for us to be on the day long excursion.
+And Murudeshwar being a popular pilgrimage center our parents would happily agree for us to be on the day-long excursion.

 Murudeshwar was a quick visit on our road trip when heading to Mangalore from Gokarna.
 From NH66 we took a right turn onto Murudeshwara temple main road through a colossal temple entrance gate.
 The tall statue of Shiva dominating the skyline could be seen all along the route to the temple complex.
-The street to the temple complex was lined with shops and eateries on both side and jam packed with tourists.
+The street to the temple complex was lined with shops and eateries on both sides and jam-packed with tourists.
 We parked our car and headed towards the temple.

 Murudeshwara Temple Gopura